dzmitry-lahoda-awesome/awesome-fsharp-projectional-coding/README.md

 - Generate F# stubs-types-entries
 - Code wiring logic
 - Write tests in Gherking language (provide these to Tester to testers)

+### Analysis

+- We use as much of discovery phase artifacts as possibe
+- We communicate as effectively as possible
+- We get F# codes generators from which we can start domain modelling (if we need to)
+- We write as few mappers as possible (hence can be concurrent on market with TypeScript considering speed of development)

 ## Projects